 Important vitamins including B12, which is vital for the nervous system and the red blood cell synthesis in chickens, are found in mealworms.
 Among the minerals they offer are iron, potassium, copper, zinc, and selenium.

 From enzyme generation to bone health, these minerals are absolutely vital for many different kinds of body operations.
-When you raise mealworms, you guarantee your chickens receive these vital nutrients naturally.
+When your raise mealworms for chickens, you guarantee they receive these vital nutrients naturally.

 Amino Acids